Balanced scoring helps Pacers force Game 7

 The win on Friday keeps the Pacers undefeated at home so far in the playoffs, a perfect 6-0.

 The Pacers have yet to win at Madison Square Garden in the best-of-seven series.
-Game 7 is set for 3:30 p.m.
-Sunday.
+Game 7 is set for 3:30 p.m. on Sunday.